WE TAKE INNOVATION FURTHER.

 One of the goals of the UniqueMark project is to allow object authenticity testing to be performed by goldsmiths, merchants and consumers with easy-to-use tools, such as smartphones.

-The Nanomarcador Project is the result of a partnership with the Materials Research Center – Institute of Nanostructures, Nanomodelling and Nanofabrication (CENIMAT/i3N) belonging to the Faculty of Science and Technology, Universidade Nova de Lisboa (FCT-UNL).
+The Nanomarcador Project is the result of a partnership with the Materials Research Center – Institute of Nanostructures, Nanomodelling and Nanofabrication (CENIMAT/i3N) belonging to NOVA School of Science and Technology.